awtkns/fastapi-crudrouter/docs/en/docs/pagination.md

     ```

 In the example above, 25 items on the third page are being returned from our fictitious CRUDRouter endpoint.
 It is the third
-page because we specified a `skip` of 50 item while having a `limit` of 25 items per page.
+page because we specified a `skip` of 50 items while having a `limit` of 25 items per page.
 If we were to want items on the fourth
 page we would simply have to increase the `skip` to 75.